HussahAlakeel/watson-app/README.md

-## What can it improve from a business perspective?
+## What can Watson Assistant improve from a business perspective?
 1. Provide a quick response to users which minimize waiting time and increases customer's satisfaction.
 2. Chatbots are cost-effective customer service solutions for brands in any capacity with a high or low budget since a single chatbot can perform the task of several customer service agents.
 3. Chatbots allow businesses to offer 24/7 Customer Service Support.